mathpn/mathpn.github.io/src/content/posts/climbing-trees-2.md

 ## Defining our building blocks

-You should definitely read the first part of this series before this one as I'll use many concepts introduced there to implement the decision trees.
 We will use Python's standard library and _numpy_ and _pandas_ as the only external dependencies.
 This seems like a reasonable compromise between implementing everything from scratch and delegating some parts to external libraries (in our case, mathematical operations and table-like data structures).